isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 ![](/images/Vol%2020%20Issue%202/Emily/img9.png)
 <div style="background-color:white;">The three Emilys in <i>Emily: The Musical</i> presented by Musical Theatre Ltd in May 2016 and directed by Sonny Lim with music by Desmond Moey.
 (From left) Karen Lim as old Emily, Melissa Wei-En Hecker as little Emily and April Kong as adult Emily. <i>Image reproduced from the programme booklet of Emily: The Musical.</i></div>

-Since 2024 is the 40th anniversary of Emily’s debut on the stage, it is also perhaps a good time for me, and for audiences in Malaysia and Singapore, to send birthday wishes to _Emily_, both the character and the play.
-Happy birthday Emily!
+Since 2024 is the 40th anniversary of Emily’s debut on the stage, it is also perhaps a good time for me, and for audiences in Malaysia and Singapore, to send birthday wishes to Emily, both the character and the play.
+Happy birthday _Emily_!
 Here’s to another 40 years!
 Or as the Peranakans would say at auspicious occasions: “_Panjang-panjang umor!_ [Long life!]”

 <div style="background-color: #fff6ba; padding: 20px; margin: 20px; text-align:left; font-size:100%">